 - This three year effort began in December 2016

-- Completed Draft Purpose & Need Statement, August 2018
+- Completed Purpose & Need Statement, August 2018

-- Recommendation of Preliminary Preferred Alternative, August 2019
+- Development of Final Alternatives and Initiation Recommendation of Preliminary Preferred Alternative, May 2019

-- Selection of Preliminary Preferred Alternative, December 2019
+- Draft Documents and Final Selection of Preliminary Preferred Alternative, October 2019